reer-ide/rhino_mcp/README.md

 - **Scene inspection**: Get detailed information about the current Rhino scene (incl. screencapture)
 - **Code execution**: Run arbitrary Python code in Rhino from Claude

-#### Grasshopper

-- **Code execution**: Run arbitrary Python code in Grasshopper from Claude - includes the generation of gh components
-- **Gh canvas inspection**: give the LLM an Idea of your grasshopper code - or ask it about your code.
-- **non-blocking two-way communication**: .. via a ghpython script

-note: this is not very stable right now

 ## Components

 The system consists of two main components: